Logo

 Bola Tinubu was involved in a struggle with the Olusegun Obasanjo-controlled federal government over whether Lagos State had the right to create new Local Council Development Areas to meet the needs of its large population.

-Bola Tinubu offered Abubakar the chance to switch parties and join the AC, offering him the his party's presidential candidacy, with the condition that he, Bola Tinubu, would be Atiku Abubakar's running mate.
+Bola Tinubu offered Abubakar the chance to switch parties and join the AC, offering him his party's presidential candidacy, with the condition that he, Bola Tinubu, would be Atiku Abubakar's running mate.

 Bola Tinubu defected to the Labour Party while still keeping his position as deputy governor.